 Located in a gorgeous area of West Maui, Kapalua Bay is one of our top picks for snorkeling on Maui.
-The gently sloping sand and protected cove location makes it perfect for all levels of swimmers (including the kiddos), and there is plenty of marine life to enjoy directly offshore.
-Head in and out of the water on the left hand side, and be treated to views of the intricate reef, populations of Hawaiian Sea Turtles and tons of tropical fish, including species like butterflyfish, parrotfish, needlefish and the famed state fish, humuhumunukunukuapua’a.
-Also keep an eye out for the Hawaiian Monk Seal known to frequent the area (just be sure to keep your distance!).
+The gently sloping sand and protected cove location make it perfect for all levels of swimmers (including the kiddos), and there is plenty of marine life to enjoy directly offshore.
+Head in and out of the water on the left-hand side, and be treated to views of the intricate reef, populations of Hawaiian Sea Turtles, and tons of tropical fish, including species like butterflyfish, parrotfish, needlefish, and the famed state fish, humuhumunukunukuapua’a.
+Also, keep an eye out for the Hawaiian Monk Seal known to frequent the area (just be sure to keep your distance!).

 Kama’ole Beach II

 Conveniently located in central Kihei, Kama’ole Beach II is a wonderful place to soak up some sun and enjoy a picturesque beach day with friends and family.
 Onsite facilities include volleyball nets, picnic tables, restrooms, and more, as well as soft, sandy entrances for relaxed swimming and snorkeling.
 Head to either end of the beach to snorkel along the reef peninsulas, and be treated to views of Moorish idols, goatfish, trumpetfish, jacks, wrasse, and typically plenty of turtles.
 A perfect choice if you plan on bringing the kids, or less experienced members of your travel group.